visit-dav/visit/src/doc/dev_manual/test_suite.rst

 Sometimes new data files need to be added to support the new tests.
 This involves adding either an entirely new data archive or adding a new file to an existing data archive.
-With names like ``hdf5_test_data.tar.xz``, all the data archives are named more or less for the data format(s) in which the data files then contain are stored.
+With names like ``hdf5_test_data.tar.xz``, all the data archives are named more or less for the data format(s) in which the data files they contain are stored.

 Adding new tests
 ~~~~~~~~~~~~~~~~